JUMP TO CONTENT

 What’s your growth journey been like?

 My journey has been a transition from the front-end of the customer experience to the back-end of the business.
-Starting in CS, I gained a deep, nuanced understanding of the Japanese market and our local customers.
+Starting in Customer Support, I gained a deep, nuanced understanding of the Japanese market and our local customers.
 Upon reaching my third year, I was given the opportunity to mentor new starters.
 This taught me that leadership isn’t just about teaching; it’s about being flexible enough to adapt to each person’s unique learning style.
 Fun fact: both my previous and current Leads were actually my mentees during their onboarding!
 It’s incredible to see the full circle of growth here.

-In my final year in CS, I became the first Japanese-speaking Total Service (TS) agent.
+In my final year in CS, I became the first Japanese-speaking Total Service agent.
 Because of my experience with complex, unique scenarios and a sharp eye for detail, I began working closely with multiple stakeholders.
 This was my first real taste of collaborating with Payops, Compliance, and Product teams to refine our offerings based on direct customer feedback.

 Moving into PayOps allowed me to apply that local expertise to our global infrastructure.
 I’m incredibly grateful to both my previous and current Leads who supported this transition and empowered me to take risks.
 Starting a new position can be daunting, but having a strong team behind you makes all the difference.
 PayOps is very self led–you learn as you go, which makes it really exciting.
 Even though it's a fast-paced environment, I’ve never felt like I couldn't stop and ask a question.
 There’s a genuine ‘open-door’ culture here where I feel safe to flag when I don’t know something, knowing my team is there to help me bridge that gap.